AMAN-DADHEECH/CodSoft-Tasks/README.md

 # CodeSoft-Tasks
-As There are 3 program contain the python codes and using numpy and random module there are 3 program are designed First : Basic Calculator
+As There are 3 program contain the python codes and using numpy and random module there are 3 program are designed as :
+First : Basic Calculator
 Here the calculator is designed by using python numpy module.
 Second : Rock-Paper-Sciessor Game